Karnup District Structure Plan

 What is happening to the land around the Karnup Train Station?

-Officers from the City are members of a METRONET working party that is overseeing the preparation of the Precinct Structure Plan.
+Officers from the City are members of a METRONET working party that is overseeing the preparation of the PSP.

-The District Structure Plan will consider the broader strategic issues that may impact on the Precinct Structure Plan.
-The implementation of the Precinct Structure Plan will be closely connected to the District Structure Plan outcomes.
+The District Structure Plan will consider the strategic context of the area in relation to the PSP.
+The implementation of the PSP will be closely connected to the District Structure Plan outcomes.

 When will the Karnup Train Station be built?